YessicaSD/CITM_3_GameEngine/README.md

 - You can see the resource count of each resource in the "Resources" panel.

 ## Scene serialization
-- Drag a scene from the Assets panel to the Scene panel to load it.
+- Drag a scene from the "Assets" panel to the "Scene" panel to load it.
 - Go to File > Save Scene to save scenes.

 # Innovation